and their stories / 2

 Dawn Redwood (Metasequoia glyptostroboides)

-Commonly known as Mountain Ash In Greek mythology Hebe (goddess of youth) served ambrosia to the gods from a magical chalice.
-One day; however, she lost to the demons.
+In Greek mythology, Hebe, the goddess of youth, served ambrosia to the gods from a magical chalice.
+One day, however, she lost it to the demons.
 An eagle was sent by the gods to recover it.
 The ensuing fight between the eagle and demons caused the eagle’s feathers and blood to fall to the earth where they turning into rowan trees.
 The leaves bear the shape of the eagle’s feathers and the berries formed from the droplets of blood.

 Westmount Park’s living fossil tree.
-The botanist Peter Crane writes that the gingko is unique in that “there is no other living tree with a prehistory so intertwined with that of our planet.”
+The botanist Peter Crane writes that the ginkgo is unique in that “there is no other living tree with a history so intertwined with that of our planet.”
 In fact, these are trees that time forgot!

-This is a tree that has remained unchanged, for hundreds of millions of years, predating the dinosaurs, and has a direct reproductive link to the Cycads – an ancient group of plants (that existed before flowering plants) that thrived in the Permian Period that lasted 299 to 251 million years ago.
+This tree has remained unchanged for hundreds of millions of years, predating the dinosaurs, and has a direct reproductive link to the Cycads – an ancient group of plants that existed before flowering plants – and has thrived in the Permian Period that lasted 299 to 251 million years ago.